Thalassery Chicken Biryani ( with Marinated Chicken )

 2. Pour in the coconut milk (1/4 cup) and bring to a simmer.
 Add the turmeric powder( 1/8 tsp) and black pepper powder (1/4 tsp).

-3. Place the twice marinated chicken (in the pot large enough to hold the masala as well as cooked rice) – on the stovetop.
+3. Place the twice-marinated chicken (in a pot large enough to hold the masala as well as cooked rice) - on the stovetop.

-6. Stir in the cooked coconut milk mixture now as well as ghee (1/2 Tbsp) now.
+6. Stir in the cooked coconut milk mixture now as well as ghee (1/2 Tbsp).
 Stir through.

 7. Scatter some fried onion and chopped coriander over the top.
 Don't mix.